scvodigital/scvo-frontend/content/projects-campaigns/scottish-charity-awards/2017/index.md

 http://www.scvo.org.uk/wp-content/uploads/2017/03/SCA2017-hp-awards-banner-MAIN-v2-.png

-## Pick a cause that’s close to your heart
+## The entries are in

-Which charities and individuals in Scotland have been the best, most innovative and effective this year?
+In March we asked you to tell us which Scottish charities and individuals had been the best, most innovative and effective during the past year.
+We’ve been blown away with your response!

-With so much inspirational work going on across the country, the Scottish Charity Awards gives you the chance to celebrate a special person, organisation or project.

-## Make your nominations

-There are [eight categories](categories/index.md) up for grabs.
+You’ve made hundreds of nominations, highlighting the huge range of incredible work going on all over the country.

+With so many organisations, people and projects in the running, the competition is understandably high.
+Thankfully our judging panels are more than up for task of shortlisting.

+## What’s next

+There are eight award categories.
+The shortlist for each will be announced on 12 May.

+All shortlisted charities and individuals are entered into the People’s Choice Award, sponsored by Charities Aid Foundation.
+Voting for that opens on 12 May and closes on 26 May.

+The winners will be announced at the Scottish Charity Awards ceremony on 22 June.

 ## FAQs